Chiang Mai budget: we tell you everything about our budget to live in northern Thailand. Assessment after 5 months in digital nomad mode.

 Visa for Thailand: the different options

 Thailand is a country that requires a visa for French, Swiss, Belgian, American or Canadian citizens.
-However, for stays of less than 30 days it is possible to arrive without a visa and benefit from a visa waiver.
+However, for stays shorter than 30 days it is possible to arrive without a visa and benefit from a visa waiver.
 This stamp is issued on arrival and gives the right to stay 30 days in the country.
 It is possible in absolute terms to extend your stay once on site by 30 days (more information below).

 If you plan to stay 2 months in Thailand there is also a "classic" tourist visa which is valid for 3 months and allows you to stay 60 days in Thailand.
 This visa costs 30€ (or 40 CHF for the Swiss) which is cheaper than returning with a visa waiver and making an extension.
 Note: it is also possible to extend this visa and stay for 3 months.

 If you want to stay longer (which was our case during our last visit) there is also the METV Visa.
 This is a multiple entry visa valid for 6 months.
 The only restriction is that each stay cannot exceed 60 days...
-In short, it is the ideal excuse to explore the neighbouring countries!
+In short, it is the ideal excuse to explore the neighboring countries!
 During our 6 months in Thailand we went to Singapore and spent 2 weeks in Burma.
 This visa costs 150€ and is available from the Thai embassy in your country.
 The documents required may vary from country to country, but be aware that you will probably be asked for a letter from your employer specifying that you will be returning, a "return" flight ticket and proof of funds in the form of a bank statement.

 |exemption||30 days||free||It is done on arrival.
 Max 2 per year by land.
 Can be extended|